 Ingram charges all on-demand publishers an annual storage fee for every book title they publish and distribute through Ingram.
 All publishers pass this cost to their authors.
 Many publishers, including Outskirts Press, are up-front about this fee by referencing it in their contract and stating the amount of the annual fee on their website.
 Other publishers choose to be more subversive by calling the fee something else, or paying substantially lower royalties to off-set the cost, or by requiring their authors to sell a certain number of books each month to avoid contract termination.
 If you look around at other publishers, the most common descriptions for this fee are maintenance fee, storage fee, hosting fee, or distribution fee, although keep in mind that some publishers don’t tell you about this fee until after they have published your book.

 Interestingly, even though the fee all publishers pay Ingram is relatively consistent, the fees the publishers charge their authors are all over the board.
-For example, most POD publishers charge anywhere from $25-$49 for “maintenance fees” or “storage fees” or “hosting fees.”
-However, other publishers charge $99 – $199 a year for “distribution fees” even though it is the exact same thing as the “storage fee.”
-Some publishers don’t charge a storage fee directly but instead pay substantially lower royalties (usually 20% – 50%) and charge substantially higher author copy prices.
-In other words, they’re getting the storage fee somewhere else.
+For example, most POD publishers charge anywhere from $25-$99 for “maintenance fees” or “storage fees” or “distribution fees” or “hosting fees.”
+Some publishers don’t charge an fee directly but instead pay substantially lower royalties (usually 20% – 50%), charge substantially higher author copy prices, or require the author to sell a certain amount of books each year or risk termination.
+In other words, those publishers are all getting the distribution fee somewhere.

 Outskirts Press bills our authors their annual fee in January, regardless of when their book is published.
 In other words, we bill at the start of the first full calendar year of publication.
 Other publishers may do it differently.
 The only exception to this is for books that are published at the end of the calendar year.
 In those cases, since the book is published so close to the annual fee due date, we cover that cost as a courtesy for those authors.